Kazakhstan participation in Bologna Follow-Up Group (BFUG)

 To participate in the working structures, each country sends a request to the BFUG Secretariat.

-In the period from July 1, 2018 to June 30, 2020, the BFUG Secretariat is headed by Italy.
-The Secretariat consists of 3 employees of the Ministry of Education of the country - the venue for the next ministerial meeting, carries out organizational and technical work, ensuring the activities of the Groups and the Board.
+In the period from January 1, 2021 to June 30, 2024, the BFUG Secretariat is headed by Albania.
+The Secretariat consists of employees of the Ministry of Education of the country - the venue for the next ministerial meeting, carries out organizational and technical work, ensuring the activities of the Groups and the Board.

 The BFUG Board is an advisory committee for chairpersons and the Secretariat in preparing for BFUG meetings.
 The council also contacts working, advisory, and peer groups.